weiyuan95/blog/_posts/interview-experience.md

 or even pair-program with the interviewer.
 I think that would be a much better way to gauge a candidate's skill.
 Unfortunately, this is the way the industry works, and that's all there is to say about it.

-It's time to put my ego aside and also apply for junior roles, even though there will most definitely be a pay cut.
+It's time to put my ego aside and also apply for more junior roles, even though there will most definitely be a pay cut.
 I do understand that what a 'Senior' engineer is in one company might be a 'Junior' engineer in another.
 I'll need to keep that in mind too.

 In my head, as long as I can learn and further myself even more - carve a niche for myself - I'll be happy.
-Does it need to be in Web3?
+Does it need to be in Web3/Crypto space?
 Not necessarily.
 I'm open to almost anything at this point.
-As long as I feel that it's a good fit for me, and that I'll be taking away something concrete from the role, I'm game.
+As long as I feel that it's a good fit for me, and that
+I'll be taking away something concrete from the role, I'm game.